 There are different types of tests that can be run, but the type that PlanetScale can help with most are integration tests.
 Integration testing involves testing your software with the different modules or services that also support the application, one of these being the database.

-Since database schema branches in PlanetScale are isolated copies of your database schema, a dedicated branch can be should be created specifically for this phase.
+Since database schema branches in PlanetScale are isolated copies of your database schema, a dedicated branch can and should be created specifically for this phase.
 Many organizations configure their environments to move linearly (dev → test → production) throughout their pipeline.
 This is where the PlanetScale flow deviates from convention a bit.
-Since non-production branches can only be merged with production branches, and the dev branch (which is non-production) contains the version of our schema with the most recent changes, you'll need to create a branch from the
+Since development branches can only be merged with branches with safe migrations, and the dev branch (which is development) contains the version of our schema with the most recent changes, you'll need to create a branch from the

 dev database branch.